 For both computer graphics examples systematic tests with the classification-tree method were also performed.
 The longest execution time of 392 processor cycles found by the genetic algorithms for the first example was detected by none of the systematic tests.
 Only 384 cycles as maximum and 99 cycles as minimum run time were found by the systematic tests.
-For the second example systematic testing and genetic optimization detected the same run times, namely 355 and 1839 processor cycles.
-In some simpler experiments systematic testing turned out to be superior to genetic optimization.
-For a sorting program, for example, the list sorted in reverse order caused the longest run time.
-This was steadily approximated by the genetic algorithms but not yet reached after 100 generations.
+For the second example systematic testing and evolutionary testing detected the same run times, namely 355 and 1839 processor cycles.
+In some simpler experiments systematic testing turned out to be superior to evolutionary testing.
+For a sorting program, for example, the sorted list caused the shortest run time.
+Evolutionary testing needed more than 200000 executions of the test object to determine the best-case execution time.